joshuamwo/thesafehouse/data/authors/dyllonmulindi.md

 linkedin: https://www.linkedin.com/sparrowhawk
 ---

-Dyllon Mulindiis the Founder of TheSafeHouse and a Psychologist by proffesion.
+Dyllon Mulindi is the Founder of TheSafeHouse and a Psychologist by proffesion.